SkorczanFFF/finder-recruitment-task/README.md

 npm start
 ```

-This will start the development server, whitch will be accessible at
+2. This will start the development server, which will be accessible at
 ```
 localhost:3000
 ```